ecmwf/anemoi-docs/docs/contributing/testing.rst

 #. a `task_config.yaml` file that specifies additional information
    required to configure the task in the suite.
-The task config should specify the `dataset_command` to be used to create the dataset -- typically, "anemoi-datasets create".
+The task config should specify the `anemoi_command` to be used to create the dataset -- typically, "anemoi-datasets create".
 Hardware overrides (e.g. path to the `dataset_config.yaml` file) will be set in the suite.